-A Distributed Energy Resource (DER) is any resource on the distribution system that produces electricity, stores electricity or involves changing load (electricity consumption) in response to a signal.
-This can include things like solar arrays on homes, electric vehicle charging, or air conditioners or hot water heaters than can respond to signals from the utility.
+A Distributed Energy Resource (DER) is any resource on the distribution system that produces electricity, stores electricity, or can change its load (electricity consumption) in response to a signal.
+This can include things like solar arrays on homes, electric vehicle charging, or air conditioners and hot water heaters than can respond to signals from the utility.

 Distributed Renewable Interconnections in Kentucky

 The office of Energy Policy maintains a dashboard that categorizes Kentucky's distributed renewable interconnections by resource, utility, and net-metering status.

 To view this dashboard, please see our Energy Dashboards page.

 Solar Energy In Kentucky

 Energy storage technologies come in six basic categories:

 1. Solid State Batteries: a range of electrochemical storage solutions, including advanced chemistry batteries and capacitors

 2. Flow Batteries: batteries where the energy is stored directly in the electrolyte solution for longer cycle life, and quick response times

 3. Flywheels: mechanical devices that harness rotational energy to deliver instantaneous electricity